ptomasroos/react-native-scrollable-tab-view/README.md

 ## react-native-scrollable-tab-view
 [![npm version](https://badge.fury.io/js/react-native-scrollable-tab-view.svg)](https://badge.fury.io/js/react-native-scrollable-tab-view)

+//Hi Tomas.
+My name is Vitaliy Drugak, I hope you are doing well.
+First thanks for merging my PR to your react-native-scrollable-tab-view.
+May I ask you to publish the new version to the npm?

+P.S.: Thanks for your great ReactNative component!
+Have a good day and take care.
+P.S.S: Please close this PR :-) I was trying to connect with you by email.
+//

 This is probably my favorite navigation pattern on Android, I wish it were more common on iOS!
 This is a very simple JavaScript-only implementation of it for React Native.
 For more information about how